-The balance at June 30, 2019 is comprised of land and buildings held for use, land preserve, equipment, furniture and vehicles.
-During the fiscal year, significant changes in capital assets were related primarily to depreciation expense of \$1.0 million, offset by net capital additions of \$1.0 million.
+During fiscal year 2019, significant changes in capital assets related primarily to depreciation expense of \$1.0 million, offset by net capital additions of \$1.0 million.

-A detailed schedule of capital assets and related activity can be found in Note 9 of the accompanying notes to the financial statements.
+Detailed schedules of capital assets and related activity can be found in Note 9 of the accompanying notes to the financial statements.